TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

     :name: fluidtemplate-partialrootpaths
     :type: array of :ref:`data-type-path` with :ref:`stdWrap <stdwrap>`

-    .. note:: Mind the plural -s in "partialRootPaths"!
+    .. note:: Note the plural -s in "partialRootPaths"!

     .. note::
         If you want to extend partialRootPaths conditionally, best practice is to use :ref:`Conditions <conditions>` instead of the :ref:`"if" function <if>`.

-    Used to define several paths for partials, which will be tried in reversed order.
-The first folder where the desired partial is found, is used.
+    Used to define several paths for partials, which will be tried in reverse order.
+The first folder where the desired partial is found is used.
 The keys of the array define the order.

     See :ref:`layoutRootPaths <cobj-fluidtemplate-properties-layoutrootpaths>`